mewhhaha/apecs-unity-tutorial-haskell/README.md

 - Execute `ghcid`
   - Passed flags can be found in `.ghcid`
   - Window should appear and update whenever there is a code change
-  - Window will freeze if you have broken code and kick in again when you fixed it
   - Sometimes breaks

 ### 4. Thanks